 Exeter International Extraordinary Experience

-Later today, your guide and driver will take you on a private visit to the gallery of Ivan Mestrovic - the most celebrated Croatian artist of the 20th Century.
+Back in the city, your guide will take you on a private visit to the gallery of Ivan Mestrovic - the most celebrated Croatian artist of the 20th Century.
 Even as a youngster in rural Croatia, Mestrovic demonstrated a unique talent for molding clay.
-This talent was later honed in Zagreb and Vienna from which emerged an exquisite artist whose brilliant creativity translated itself into sculpture.
-He was a colleague and friend of the famous French sculptor August Rodin in Vienna.
-During World War II Ivan Mestrovic was imprisoned but later freed when the Vatican intervened on his behalf.
-Mestrovic came to the United States to teach and create until his death in 1962.
-He is buried in a mausoleum that he designed himself.
 The artist was known for immortalizing womanhood in pieces such as Maternity and the History of Croatia.
 The gallery in Split was the original residence of the artist.

 Note: While transportation services are included, the historical center of Split is pedestrian only.
 Please wear comfortable footwear.